Who is eligible to participate in the program?

 What is the SAPHIR application process?

-Applications are accepted on a rolling basis with a priority deadline of Friday, January 6th, 2017.
-Applications received after the priority deadline will be considered on a space-available basis.
+Applications are accepted on a rolling basis.
 There are no application fees or other costs.
 Promising candidates will be invited for a telephone and/or internet-based interview with SAPHIR faculty.
 Please do not independently contact SAPHIR faculty to discuss your interest in the program or potential research projects.
 Accepted applicants will be matched with mentors at the time of selection.

 To begin the application process, please complete the electronic application form and return it with the required recommendations and supporting documents to: SAPHIR@mednet.ucla.edu.
 Electronic applications are preferred, though printed applications and/or recommendations can also be submitted by mail to: